jungaretti/spotbot/README.md

-# spotbot
+# SpotBot

 Discord bot that lets you build a Spotify playlist